Nike Zoom DK 2014 - 2011 Review by The Good Ride

 On & Off Ease: I like Nike’s traditional lacing system a lot.
 It’s very easy to get on and off for traditional lacing.

 We don’t feel Nike needs to create a fast lacing system like speed lace but if they could reduce the footprint this boot would be a lot easier to recommend to most riders.
-The last few years one of our only real complaints was that they did not reduce the footprint.
+Last few years one of our only real complaints was that they did not reduce the footprint.
 This made it tough to recommend to those in between sizes like a 10.5 or 11 US.